newix1/cssharp-soccerball/README.md

 Since ent_create does not work on the server and asks FCVAR_CLIENT_CAN_EXECUTE, I decided to make a soccer ball spawn plugin for myself.
 Perhaps it will be useful to someone as an example of using Utilities.CreateEntityByName 😉

 TODO:
-- HTML color selection 🎨
+- Spawn soccer balls not only on Dust2

 ## 📃 License